Viktoru/Overview/README.md

 ### Installing

 To install this custom module you just need to copy the module into your Drupal 8 Module folder or custom folder.
 After that go to my Drupal 8 Extend to install the module.

+This custom module works with a content type form already created by a second custom module called mlfruitandnut.
+This custom module installs and sets up the content type form based on data already inserted by a second module.

 ## Running the tests